opensafely/documentation/docs/getting-started.md

    network connection.
 It is downloading a reproducible environment identical to that installed in the OpenSAFELY secure environment.

-### Set up Github and Github Desktop
+### Set up GitHub and GitHub Desktop

-To use OpenSAFELY, you must have a Github account.
-Github is a widely-used website for storing and collaborating on software, using the version control software `git`.
-Github is where your open, reproducible research will be published.
+To use OpenSAFELY, you must have a GitHub account.
+GitHub is a widely-used website for storing and collaborating on software, using the version control software `git`.
+GitHub is where your open, reproducible research will be published.

-The quickest way to get started is to [install Github Desktop](https://desktop.github.com/).
+The quickest way to get started is to [install GitHub Desktop](https://desktop.github.com/).
 The installation process will also walk you through the process of creating an account, if you don't already have one.

 ## 2. Set up your first study

-### Create a new repository in Github
+### Create a new repository in GitHub

-1. Go to the [Github website](https://github.com), and ensure you're logged in.
+1. Go to the [GitHub website](https://github.com), and ensure you're logged in.
    You'll be able to tell by looking for your profile at the top right of the page.
 2. Visit our [research template